javiercejudo/modelico/README.md

 for a way to use methods and properties of the inner structure directly.*

 We are going to need a `Person` class much like the `Animal` class we have already defined.
-Since `Person` contains a list of `Animal`, we use the static method `innerTypes` to specify that.

 ```js
 const M = require('modelico');